 Please note there are some restrictions:

-- affiliated students cannot make an open application
+- affiliate students cannot make an open application

-- some Colleges may not accept affiliated applications (see College websites for details).
+- some Colleges may not accept affiliate applications (see College websites for details)

-- only Lucy Cavendish, St Edmund’s and Wolfson Colleges consider affiliated applications for Medicine (see below) and Veterinary Medicine.
+- only Lucy Cavendish, St Edmund’s and Wolfson Colleges consider affiliate applications for Medicine (see below) and Veterinary Medicine

-Not all applicants who have already completed an undergraduate degree will be considered for an affiliated place.
-You're advised to contact the College you're considering applying to in order to ensure they accept affiliated students in the course you're interested in and to seek guidance about whether or not you may be eligible to apply for an affiliated place.
+Not all applicants who have already completed an undergraduate degree will be considered for an affiliate place.
+You're advised to contact the College you're considering applying to in order to ensure they accept affiliate students in the course you're interested in and to seek guidance about whether or not you may be eligible to apply for an affiliate place.

-To apply to the University, you need to submit a UCAS application online, affiliated students must choose a College; open applications are not possible.
+To apply to the University, you need to submit a UCAS application online, affiliate students must choose a College; open applications aren't possible.
 Applicants from outside the EU will also need to complete a Cambridge Online Preliminary Application (COPA).

 The standard deadline for receipt of applications is 15 October.
-However, the mature Colleges (Hughes Hall, Lucy Cavendish, St Edmund’s and Wolfson) will consider affiliated applicants for some courses as part of a second application round.
+However, the mature Colleges (Hughes Hall, Lucy Cavendish, St Edmund’s and Wolfson) will also consider affiliate applicants for most courses as part of a second application round.

 As a UK/EU graduate wishing to study Medicine you have two options:

-- you can apply as an affiliated student to the standard Medicine course (A100) to one of Lucy Cavendish, St Edmund’s or Wolfson Colleges; and/or
+- you can apply as an affiliate student to the standard Medicine course (A100) to one of Lucy Cavendish, St Edmund’s or Wolfson Colleges; and/or

-- you can apply for the Graduate Course in Medicine to one of Hughes Hall, Lucy Cavendish or Wolfson Colleges.
-The Graduate Course in Medicine is only available to UK/EU students and there is an additional application form for this course.
+- you can apply for the Graduate Course in Medicine to one of Hughes Hall, Lucy Cavendish, St Edmund's or Wolfson Colleges.
+The Graduate Course in Medicine is only available to UK/EU students and there's an additional application form for this course

 If eligible, you may apply for both courses (the Standard Course, A100, and the Graduate Course, A101) if you wish.
-However, if you choose to do so you must apply to the same College for both courses (either Lucy Cavendish or Wolfson).
+However, if you choose to do so you must apply to the same College for both courses (Lucy Cavendish, St Edmund's or Wolfson).

 Fees and finance

 Tuition fees for Home fee status students taking a second undergraduate degree may be different to the standard Home fee.
-Tuition fees in 2018-19 for Home Fee students taking a second undergraduate degree will be per year (for Architecture, Medicine and Veterinary Medicine).
-You should allow for increases in subsequent years, and note that there’s very little financial support available.
-The fee status of EU nationals for 2018 onwards has yet to be determined by the UK government.
+Tuition fees in 2018-19 for Home fee students taking a second undergraduate degree will be £10,065 for the year (anticipated to be £9,250 for Architecture, Medicine and Veterinary Medicine1).
+You should allow for increases in subsequent years in line with inflation.
+The fee status of EU nationals for 2019 entry onwards has yet to be determined by the UK government.
 EU students should regularly check for updates.